22 / 23 May

 Some of motorsport's finest up and coming talent has filtered through the BRDC British F3 Championship, with many graduates going on to secure roles in F1 teams, as well as racing, and winning in some of the highest echelons of the junior motorsport ladder, as well as establishing careers in top GT championships.
 Here's just some of our notable recent graduates:

 Leist won the 2016 BRDC British F3 championship in a final round thriller at Donington, and was then signed up to race in Indy Lights in the USA.
 He impressed with three race wins, including the Indy 500-supporting Freedom 100.
 He moved to Indycar in 2018 with A.J.
-Foyt Enterprises, and continues with the team in 2019.
+Foyt Enterprises, and remained with the team in 2019.
+He moved to IMSA sports cars in 2020.

 Achievements: 2017 GP3 Champion, 2018 F2 Champion, 2014 McLaren Autosport BRDC Award winner

 Russell won the BRDC F4 Championship in 2014, and went on to race in FIA European F3 for two seasons, culminating in a starring performance at Macau in 2016.
 He moved to GP3 in 2017 and dominated, securing the championship with two races remaining.
 Signed up to the Mercedes F1 junior programme in 2017, he has carried out several F1 tests, while winning the F2 Championship in 2018.
-He graduates to F1 with Williams in 2019.
+He graduated to F1 with Williams in 2019, and nearly won the Sakhir GP with Mercedes in 2020.

 Achievements: 2016 McLaren Autosport BRDC Award winner, 2017 FIA European F3 Champion

-Norris has taken the motorsport world by storm, and within 12 months of graduating from BRDC British F3, had been signed up by McLaren F1 as their junior driver, made his F1 test debut in Hungary, and dominated the FIA European F3 Championship.
-He was runner-up in F2 in 2018, and will make his F1 race debut with McLaren in 2019.
+Norris has taken the motorsport world by storm, and within 12 months of graduating from BRDC British F3, was signed up by McLaren F1 as their junior driver, made his F1 test debut in Hungary, and dominated the FIA European F3 Championship.
+He was runner-up in F2 in 2018, and has impressed since graduating to F1 in 2019, claiming a maiden podium in 2020.

 Achievements: 2017 BRDC British F3 Champion, McLaren Autosport BRDC Award finalist